 - Are someone who is taking blood thinners

 - Scrape, nick, or bruise your skin close the varicose vein

 What to Do When a Varicose Vein Bursts?

-When a varicose vein bursts, you will need to call your Emergency number to get to the hospital right away.
+When a varicose vein bursts, you will need to call 911 to get to the hospital right away.
 In the meantime, it is important to to elevate the leg that is bleeding and apply pressure to the site.

 After you have visited the ER, it is important to schedule an appointment with a vascular specialist to treat the underlying cause of your vein disease.
-Vascular specialists will use ultrasound technology to map out the malfunctioning veins and create a treatment plan for you.
+Our vascular specialists will use ultrasound technology to map out the malfunctioning veins and create a treatment plan for you.

-Learn more about minimally invasive, outpatient vein treatment and how it can help you avoid conditions like ruptured varicose veins from occurring.
+Learn more about minimally invasive, office-based vein treatment and how it can help you avoid conditions like ruptured varicose veins from occurring.